NAP Consistency in Local SEO: Why It Matters

 Multi-Location Businesses

-Each location needs its own consistent NAP profile:
+Each location needs its own accurate NAP profile:

 Rebrands and Business Changes